brettz9/dj/README.md

 4. Pull as well as automatic cycling

-5. Adapt (as with SAX) to allow DOM TreeWalker-style traversal along with XSL-style iteration
+5. Adapt (as with SAX) to allow DOM `TreeWalker`-style traversal along with XSL-style iteration

-6. JSONPath
+6.  `JSONPath`

-    1. Allow JSONPath on supplied data object
+    1. Allow `JSONPath` on supplied data object

-    2. Reimplement as JSONPath dependency (calling it by default with `$` and `$..*`)?
+    2. Reimplement as `JSONPath` dependency (calling it by default with `$` and `$..*`)?

         1. Provide JSONPaths to methods?